tymyrddin/purple/source/docs/foundations/organisational-development/satir-core.md

 ## Communication patterns under stress

 Satir identified recurring patterns in how people communicate when they feel threatened or under pressure.
-These patterns are attempts to manage the stress, not character flaws, and they are consistent across different people and contexts.
+These patterns are attempts to manage the stress, not character flaws, and they describe what somebody does in the moment rather than what somebody is.

 ![Survival stances](/_static/images/satir-stances.png)